suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2018-07-03-meet-the-author-lesley-thomson.md

 I’ve just finished Agatha Christie’s [<cite>They Do It with Mirrors</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=54770).
 The Queen of Crime knows how to plot.
 Respect!

-I’m halfway through <cite>Rex v Bywaters and Thompson</cite>, a fascinating account of the passion between Edith Thompson and Freddy Bywaters, executed in 1923 for the murder of Edith’s husband Percy.
+I’m halfway through <cite>Rex v Edith Thompson</cite>, a fascinating account of the passion between Edith Thompson and Freddy Bywaters, executed in 1923 for the murder of Edith’s husband Percy.
 I’m also reading a biography of the 1940s/50s pathologist Bernard Spilsbury (he gave evidence in the Bywaters-Thompson trial).

 I’m enjoying Gore Vidal’s Narratives of Empire series, a great way to understand US history.
-I’ve started an early copy of Elly Griffith’s <cite>The Stranger Diaries</cite>, and am gripped!
+I’ve started an early copy of Elly Griffiths' <cite>The Stranger Diaries</cite>, and am gripped!

 Next it’s [<cite>The Dark Isle</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2157825), third in Clare Carson’s fab Sam Coyle crime series.
 In the car, I’m listening to Kathy Reichs’ [<cite>Fatal Voyage</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=426895), borrowed from my local library.